Skip to main content

 Near a major port?
 Drayage is likely your highest-earning option.
 Get your TWIC card and start building relationships with drayage companies and container shippers.

 Growing metro area with construction?
-Dump trucking offers strong seasonal income.
-You will need a heavy-duty spec day cab and a dump trailer.
+Dump trucking and local heavy haul offer strong seasonal income.
+You will need a heavy-duty spec day cab and the right dump or lowboy trailer.

 Want maximum consistency?
 Local LTL distribution and food delivery offer the most predictable daily work with dedicated routes and repeat customers.